Move Right Out

-"Move Right Out" is a pop soul song performed by English singer Rick Astley and written by Astley and Rob Fisher.
+"Move Right Out" is a song performed by English singer-songwriter Rick Astley and written by Astley and Rob Fisher.
 It was produced by Gary Stevenson and Astley.
-The song was recorded for Astley's third album, Free, his first album without Stock Aitken Waterman companion.
+The song was recorded for Astley's third album, Free (1991), his first album without Stock Aitken Waterman companion.
 It was released as the album's second single on 25 March 1991 by RCA Records.

-The single peaked at number 58 in UK charts.
+The single peaked at number 58 on the UK Singles Chart.
 The song is written in the key of G minor.

+On 31 July 2024, the original music video was upgraded to 4K to celebrate the reissue of Free.